XRPLF/xrpl.js/docs/index.md

 Type | Description
 ---- | -----------
 [payment](#payment) | A `payment` transaction represents a transfer of value from one account to another.
-Depending on the [path](https://ripple.com/build/paths/) taken, additional exchanges of value may occur atomically to facilitate the payment.
+Depending on the [path](https://xrpl.org/paths.html) taken, additional exchanges of value may occur atomically to enable the payment.
 [order](#order) | An `order` transaction creates a limit order.
 It defines an intent to exchange currencies, and creates an order in the XRP Ledger's order book if not completely fulfilled when placed.
 Orders can be partially fulfilled.
 [orderCancellation](#order-cancellation) | An `orderCancellation` transaction cancels an order in the XRP Ledger's order book.
 [trustline](#trustline) | A `trustline` transaction creates or modifies a trust line between two accounts.
 [settings](#settings) | A `settings` transaction modifies the settings of an account in the XRP Ledger.
 [escrowCreation](#escrow-creation) | An `escrowCreation` transaction creates an escrow on the ledger, which locks XRP until a cryptographic condition is met or it expires.
 It is like an escrow service where the XRP Ledger acts as the escrow agent.
-[escrowCancellation](#escrow-cancellation) | An `escrowCancellation` transaction unlocks the funds in an escrow and sends them back to the creator of the escrow, but it will only work after the escrow expires.
+[escrowCancellation](#escrow-cancellation) | An `escrowCancellation` transaction unlocks the funds in an escrow and sends them back to the creator of the escrow, if the escrow has expired.
-[escrowExecution](#escrow-execution) | An `escrowExecution` transaction unlocks the funds in an escrow and sends them to the destination of the escrow, but it will only work if the cryptographic condition is provided.
+[escrowExecution](#escrow-execution) | An `escrowExecution` transaction unlocks the funds in an escrow and sends them to the destination of the escrow, if the conditions for the escrow are met.
 [checkCreate](#check-create) | A `checkCreate` transaction creates a check on the ledger, which is a deferred payment that can be cashed by its intended destination.
 [checkCancel](#check-cancel) | A `checkCancel` transaction cancels an unredeemed Check, removing it from the ledger without sending any money.
 [checkCash](#check-cash) | A `checkCash` transaction redeems a Check to receive up to the amount authorized by the corresponding `checkCreate` transaction.
 Only the `destination` address of a Check can cash it.